4DX: History

-Japan

-Since opening its first theater in partnership with Korona World Cinemas in April 2013, the theater chain has seen an increase in the installation of 4DX theaters.
-It operates 4DX theaters nationwide in partnership with large theater chains such as Aeon Cinemas and United Cinemas.
+In South Korea, since opening its first theater in partnership with Korona World Cinemas in April 2013, 4DX has increased.
+It operates them nationwide in partnership with large theater chains such as Aeon Cinemas and United Cinemas.

-Europe (United Kingdom, France, Spain, Austria, Denmark, Slovakia and Romania)

-In 2015 4DX opened in Romania with a lot of hype since it was the first one.

-In 2017, CJ 4DPLEX partnered with France's Pathé and Denmark's Nordisk Film Kino to open its first 4DX theater in Europe.
-It quickened its expansion in Europe by signing partnerships with Austrian theater operator Hollywood Megaplex in February 2017 and Cineworld in the United Kingdom.
+In 2012, 4DX's European debut was in Hungary.
+One year later, 4DX debuted in the Czech Republic.
+In 2017, CJ 4DPLEX collaborated with France's Pathé and Denmark's Nordisk Film Kino to open its first 4DX theater in Europe.
+It quickened its expansion in Europe with collaborations with Austrian theater operator Hollywood Megaplex in February 2017 and Cineworld in the United Kingdom and Republic Of Ireland.

-China

-CJ 4DPLEX started integrating 4DX within the Chinese market in cooperation with its parent company CJ CGV in 2006.
+CJ 4DPLEX started integrating 4DX within the Chinese market in partnership with its parent company, CJ CGV, in 2006.
 In 2013, it signed contracts with UME, a local theater operator in China.
-In 2014, CJ 4DPLEX made partnerships with Woosang More, WoMai, Beijing Jinbo, and Golden Harvest.
+In 2014, CJ 4DPLEX made collaborations with Woosang More, WoMai, Beijing Jinbo, and Golden Harvest.
 In December 2014, CJ 4DPLEX formed a partnership with Wanda Cinema, a Chinese theater operator.

-Costa Rica

-In Costa Rica, the 4DX technology made its commercial debut at Cinépolis in 2014.

-South Africa

-In 2015, CJ 4DPLEX and Nu Metro Cinemas entered a partnership to open 5 4DX theaters in South Africa, making its debut in the African continent.
-It opened the first 4DX auditorium in December that year with the release of Star Wars: The Force Awakens at the V&A Waterfront theater.
+In 2015, 4DX debuted in Africa when CJ 4DPLEX and Nu Metro Cinemas entered a partnership to open 5 4DX theaters in South Africa.
+It opened the first 4DX auditorium in December with Star Wars: The Force Awakens at the V&A Waterfront theater.

-Australia

-At CinemaCon 2017, 4DX signed a contract with Australian theater operator Village Cinemas to open its first 4DX theater within a year.
+At CinemaCon 2017, 4DX teamed up with Australian theater company Village Cinemas to open its first 4DX theater within one year.
 It opened at the Century City theater in Melbourne, Victoria on 27 October 2017 with the release of Thor: Ragnarok.
-It was the first time that the company entered Oceania and the Australian continent, and it made the technology available to all six continents.
+It was the first time that the company entered Oceania and the Australian continent, and it made the technology available to six continents.

+Reception

-Box office performance
+Box office

 In August 2019, 4DX reached 2.7 million moviegoers.
 The top three performing films for 4DX in August were Fast and Furious Presents: Hobbs & Shaw, The Lion King, and Aladdin.
 The local films The Bravest and One Piece: Stampede performed well in China and Japan.